trueheart78/trueheart78.com/games.md

   - Buggy port.
 Seriously bummed me out.
 - ~~Stardew Valley (PC)~~ [beaten]
   - Wonderful indie game.
 Second year completed.
-- ~~Fallout 4 in survival mode (PS4)~~ [jettisoned]
-  - Dying to single bullets, as well as 2 hits from a baby bloatfly left me with hours of lost progress.
-Moved on.
 - ~~Galak-Z (PS4)~~ [jettisoned]
   - It's hard to go back to those controls.
 - ~~The Witness (PS4)~~ [jettisoned]